 Most surgeries are performed at Cascadia Surgical, adjacent to the Mount Vernon Cascadia Eye clinic.
 On occasion, the nature of the surgery will require deeper sedation and those will be performed at a separate surgery center in Bellingham.
 Regardless of the facility, all procedures are out-patient and most take less than an hour to perform.
 You will briefly meet with the surgeon immediately prior to surgery to confirm the surgical site and to answer any final questions.

 Following eyelid surgery, you can expect bruising and swelling for approximately two weeks.
 Discomfort is usually mild and relieved with ice, rest and Tylenol.
 Your vision may also be temporarily affected by blurring, double-vision, light sensitivity, and tearing during the early days of the recovery process.
 Most patients return to work or other normal activities within 4-5 days following surgery.
-Certain activities, such as swimming or strenuous workouts, are prohibited the surgeon decides it is safe for you to perform them again.
-In any case, your surgeon will give specific instruction prior to discharge and at your post-op visits.
+Certain activities, such as swimming or strenuous workouts are prohibited until the surgeon decides it is safe for you to perform them again.
+In any case, your surgeon will give specific instructions prior to discharge and at your post-op visits.

 Am I a candidate?